nais/salsa/README.md

 `with.key` is the key [URI format](https://github.com/sigstore/cosign/blob/main/KMS.md#gcp) for Google KMS.
 Format: `gcpkms://projects/$PROJECT/locations/$LOCATION/keyRings/$KEYRING/cryptoKeys/$KEY/versions/$KEY_VERSION`

-`with.docker_pwd` is the GitHub token to authenticate with the registry.
+`with.github_token` is the GitHub token to authenticate with the registry.

 ### Keyless Signatures